DavidMacT/ARTop/README.md

 Running the code
 ----------------
-Pease read through this entire section before running ARTop, as well as the 'running ARTop' guide that accompanies the code.
+Pease read through this entire section before running ARTop.

 In the main code directory, first type: